sekocha/pypolymlp/README.md

 # A generator of polynomial machine learning potentials

-## Development of polynomial MLP from a single training dataset and a single test dataset
+## MLP development using a single training dataset and a single test dataset

 ```
 > $(polymlp_generator)/mlpgen/generator.py --in polymlp.in